-Taking on a “functionary” role at one of our meetings is another excellent way to practice speaking skills.
-It also brings into focus other essential communication skills, such as listening, giving feedback, hosting and welcoming others.
+As a new member you will embark on the Pathways programme of prepared speeches.
+In addition, you can sign up to take on a “functionary” role at one of our meetings.
+Functionary roles bring into focus other essential communication and leadership skills, such as listening, giving feedback, hosting and welcoming others.

-Broadgate Speakers actively encourages members to undertake one of the many different roles available in the Toastmasters holistic education program between doing speeches.
-We see this as central to the success of the club and encourage you to be creative when taking on this responsibly.
+Broadgate Speakers actively encourages members to undertake one of the many different roles available in the Toastmasters holistic education programme between doing prepared speeches.
+We see this as central to the success of the club and encourage you to be creative when taking on this responsibility.

 Select from the list below to find our more information and refer to these guidelines when you have accepted a role at one of our meetings:

 - Sergeant at Arms